 The security team behind the platform works restlessly to neutralize the vulnerabilities within the WordPress core.
 Security patches come with core updates which release on a consistent basis.
 WordPress has been patched more than 2,450 security vulnerabilities after their releases.
 Though the updated versions save your website from minor attacks, most of the time they can’t prevent strong issues.
 When it comes to your website security, there are a lot of safety steps you can take to prevent vulnerabilities and hackers from affecting your website.

 According to Google, in March 2017, over 50 million websites users have been warned about visiting a website which contained malware and suspicious elements.
 Google blacklists more than 25,000 websites for malware and around 55,000 for phishing each week.
 More than 90,000 attacks are happening per minute where both large and small sites are included.

-If you have a WordPress website, there is both good and the bad news for you.
-The good news is, you have a professional looking website which is super-fast, user-friendly and informative.
+If you have a WordPress website, there is both good and bad news for you.
+The good news is, you have a professional-looking website that is super-fast, user-friendly and informative.
 But the bitter truth is it is never safe from unauthorized access and attacks unless you take proper action.
-WordPress is more likely to be infected than the other platforms as it powers more website.
+WordPress is more likely to be infected than the other platforms as it powers more websites.
 The extensive amount of the themes and plugins in WordPress is liable for this risk.